skyfloogle/red-viper/README.md

 Completed alignment of opcodes implementation to the last version of Reality Boy.
 Now I'll check mednafen to grab some fixes/improvement of V810 emulation

-Compatibility
+ROM Compatibility
 =======
 - Flappy chip chip (Homebrew) : works fine
 - VUESnake (Homebrew): works fine
 - Blox (Homebrew): works fine (some graphic glitches to be solved)
 - Wario land: works fine but some sprites don't show
-- Galactic Pinball: seems to work fine, but I don't know how te keys to play :-P , so only partially tested.
+- Galactic Pinball: seems to work fine, but I don't know the keys to play :-P , so only partially tested.
-- Mario Clash: seems to work fine,
+- Mario Clash: seems to work fine

-Reported in previous version, now to be testeg again after fixing DSP problems:
-- Mario's Tennis: loads and swows initial splash screens, than crashes
+- Mario's Tennis: seems to work fine, but doesn't show opponent sprite
+- Red Alarm: crashes after spash screens
+- Golf: crashes on load
 - 3-D Tetris: crashes on boot
-- Red Alarm: crashes on boot

 License
 =======